SrikanthKandula/tpch_dbgen_zipf_skew/README.md

 * `.\Debug\dbgen.exe -T s -s 1000 -z 2`
 Generates the supplier.tbl for a scale factor of 1000 (i.e., 1TB) with a zipf scale factor of 2

-* `.\Debug\dbgen.exe -T o -s 1000 -z 2 -C 100 -S 4`
+* `.\Debug\dbgen.exe -T o -s 1000 -z 1 -C 100 -S 4`
-Generates the 4th of 100 chunks with a zipf scale factor of 2 of the orders and lineitem tables
+Generates the 4th of 100 chunks with a zipf scale factor of 1 of the orders and lineitem tables

+*
+    for ((i=1; i <= 2; i++));
+	do
+		mkdir -p task_${i};
+		cd task_${i};
+		cp ../dists.dss . # tasks need a local copy
+		../Debug/dbgen.exe -T o -s 1 -z 1 -C 10 -S $i &
+		cd ..;
+	done;

+With unix-style syntax (cygwin), shows how to run two tasks in parallel in two separate folders.
+We recommend running tasks in different folders to keep their outputs and inputs apart.
+The dbgen outputs orders.tbl.${i} and lineitem.tbl.${i} files into each task_${i} folder.
+Examining the `zipf_debug.log` files in each folder should show that both tasks generate identical manifest and that the second task rolls over its seeds to values that the first taks ends with.
+This is crucial to ensure that outputs are identical irrespective of degree-of-parallelism.
+Examples of what you might see are present in the `sample_task_${i}` folders in the repo.

 ## 4. Method description and how to vary some internal parameters (not necessary reading)